Hucaru/Valhalla/README.md

 - [x] Forward whisphers
 - [x] Allow gm command to actiavate exp/drop changes accross all channels
 - [ ] Allow gm commands to update information displayed at login
+- [ ] Propagate character deletion to channels
 - [ ] Party sync when channel or world server are restarted
 - [ ] Guild sync when channel or world server are restarted